huonw/huonw.github.io/_posts/2021-10-13-nsw-covid-qr.md

 Every other state in Australia has a similar check-in process, including apps and QR codes on posters.
 Most of these use simpler QR codes than NSW, but they make other trade-offs:

-- It seems only Victoria supports offline check-ins too.
-South Australia also includes the venue name in the QR code, but it seems to require internet to actually check-in.
+- South Australia and Victoria include the venue name, and thus potentially nicely support offline check-ins too.
+However, SA definitely requires internet to check-in, and I'm unsure about Victoria.
 - Victoria and Western Australia seem to have real security in their QR codes (for instance, WA uses a [JSON Web Token][jwt], which includes a cryptographic signature).
 - ACT, Queensland, Northern Territory and Tasmania all have essentially the same app and QR codes, and use efficient URLs (with a lot of Numeric data), but have some seemingly unnecessary redundancy.
 - Most states use error correction level Q, but Victoria and Western Australia drop one level to M: it's probably not a coincidence these two states also have the longest URLs, similar to or longer than the NSW URLs.